vikchupak/Kubernetes/components/index.md

 - **StatefulSet**.
 [Replication].
 The same as Deployment, but for **StateFUL** apps
   - Abstraction on top of pods
   - For **StateFUL** apps.
-Apps like DB has a state - its data via volume.
+Apps like DB have a state - its data via volume.
 The pods of the DB share the same data storage and this requres sync between pods who write/reads data to avoid data inconsistency. https://github.com/VIK2395/JWT_auth/blob/main/jwt/jwt.vs.session.md
+    - Pod replicas are not identical as the slave DBs lagg behind the master DB.
+So, in this case, we need direct communication to a spesific pod which represents a spesific master/slave DB.
+    - For such apps, it is better to use Headless services which provides pod IPs.
   - Sets number of pod replicas
   - Deplying to StatefulSet is **NOT easy**.
-This is why it common practice to host DB apps outside of the k8s cluster
+This is why it common practice to host DB apps outside of the k8s cluster.
+  -

 - **DeamonSet**.
 [Replication]
   - A term `daemon` means a background process that runs continuously and provides essential services or performs tasks without user intervention.